 The status of the convert in Bikkurim 1:4, 64a is thus analogous to that of an adopted son, as shown by his right of inheritance, implied by the fact that he recites the declaration of Deuteronomy 26:3 like a native Israelite.
-I have argued elsewhere that it is the Roman notion of adoption, corresponding to a practice that was quite common in Roman society, including in the case of prominent emperors (who publicized it widely through both inscriptions and coinage), which provided the redactors of this talmudic passage with the appropriate model to fully conceptualize the integration of converts into Israel.
+I have argued elsewhere that it is the Roman notion of adoption, a practice that was quite common in Roman society, including by prominent emperors (who publicized it widely through both inscriptions and coinage), which provided the redactors of this talmudic passage with the appropriate model to fully conceptualize the integration of converts into Israel.

 The reason for making such a connection lies in the nature of adoption in Roman society and law (which differs in certain respects from Greek and Mesopotamian rulings and practices).
 Roman adoption was a legal fiction that made it possible to confer on a person a new lineage (different ancestors), along with the corresponding legal and religious duties and inheritance rights, as if this person really had been born into his or her family of adoption—features that are similar to central aspects of conversion as conceptualized in Palestinian rabbinic sources.
 The crucial point of the legal fiction of adoption lies in the fact that it does not minimize the importance of genealogy.
-Although it circumvents the notion of biological lineage, at the same time it reaffirms the relevance of lineage as such—by creating a fictive genealogy that has legal implications just like a biological one.
+Although it circumvents the notion of biological lineage, it reaffirms the relevance of lineage as such—by creating a fictive genealogy that has legal implications just like a biological one.
 The importance of this point can hardly be overstated.
-The rabbis were jurists and fond of legal fictions: adoption was precisely the legal tool that they needed to solve the issues raised by the problematic lineage of converts, at least at the conceptual level.
+The rabbis were jurists and fond of legal fictions; adoption was precisely the legal tool that they needed to solve the issues raised by the problematic lineage of converts, at least at the conceptual level.

 The notion of adoption may thus be considered an example of appropriation of Roman legal tools by some Palestinian rabbis.
-This appropriation was selective—since the concept was not introduced in rabbinic family law and was only applied to the status of proselytes—and creative, and even bold, for it consisted of a twofold fiction, as Abraham was long dead.
+This appropriation was selective since the concept was not introduced into rabbinic family law and was only applied to the status of proselytes.
+It was also creative and even bold, for it consisted of a twofold fiction, as Abraham was long dead—normally, in Roman law, the adopting father was still alive (even though Augustus became Julius Caesar’s adopted son and heir through a testamentary adoption).
 Its significance in the longue durée proved considerable: nowadays, converts to Judaism are still commonly considered children of Abraham and named accordingly.
-Admittedly, in this case appropriation was not subversive.
-Yet as far as I am aware, De Certeau did not state that appropriation necessarily had to involve a subversive dimension.
+In this case, the appropriation was admittedly not subversive.
+However, this statement does not mean that the word ‘appropriation’ is inadequate here.
+As far as I am aware, De Certeau did not state that appropriation necessarily had to involve a subversive dimension.

 Conclusion